anzuurin/Naval-Chatbot/README.md

 # Naval-Chatbot
 Team: Melody Llinas, Bruke Amare, Udom An, Miya Reese, & Mark Zhang

 This project is for the 2024 UNH ML-Hackathon.

+## We were awarded 2nd place!

 # Navy Medical Chatbot Project
 -------------------------------